am-central-365/back-end/sql/GCP/README.md

   "x": ["!", "ONE", "TWO"]   -- the enum value is mandatory "y": ["ONE", "TWO", "!"]   -- invalid, not the first member
 ```

+Note:
+Attributes may be specified in arbitrary order, but each attribute may
+only appear once.
+I.e. "string!!" is illegal.